foundry-vtt-community/wiki.js/setup/hosting/truenas-scale.md

 - In CloudFlare, under SSL/TLS and Overview, choose either Full or Full (strict)
 - Test that you can get to your FoundryVTT instance via your domain name for it

 > This assumes that the only app you want to access via 443 is this single Foundry instance.
 If you have multiple apps, you'd need to place a reverse proxy like Traefik between.
-That is out of scope for these instructions, but look for TrueCharts which includes a Traefik setup.
+That is out of scope for these instructions.

 ## Dynamic DNS